SQL to find duplicate rows

 How to find duplicate rows in a table

-To find duplicates you group by the column(s) that define a duplicate and keep only the groups that appear more than once.
+To find duplicate rows you group by the column(s) that define a duplicate and keep only the groups that appear more than once.
+Group by one column for simple duplicates, or by several columns when a duplicate is defined by the combination — the same query also lets you check whether a table has any duplicate records before you clean them up.

 How it works